Introduction: Make a Pinball Machine

 Step 21: SUMMARY

 Thanks for taking the time to read my Instructable, I hope that you found it helpful.
-If you would like to know about my other machine or get information, from a free E-book, on how to build more complex machines then please visit my website. www.pinballdesign.com
+If you would like to know about my other machine or download my ebook, Pinball Design, on how to build more complex machines then please visit my website. www.pinballdesign.com